blessinvarkey/rlstined/README.md

 - Additional modules and assets as needed for project expansion.

 ## Contributing
-Please do feel free to contribute to "The Bhangarh House"!
+Please do feel free to contribute to _The Bhangarh House_ project!

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.